I’ve been a graphic designer since 2006. Your business deserves amazing branding no matter what phase you’re in and I’m here to help!

 In the beginning, I tried to do everything myself.
 I filed my own taxes, started to learn web development, and basically just created stressful situations and wasted a lot of time.
 I realized I should focus on what I’m passionate about, visual brand development for creative businesses.
 I’m not passionate about learning code or figuring out how to file taxes.

 Your support network can include many different types of people from your family and friends to fellow freelancers and blog buddies.
 Check if there are any local communities that you can join.
-If you don’t have any local meet-ups, you can start your own or participate in online networking like twitter chats, Facebook groups and resource centers for freelancers.
+If you don’t have any local meet-ups, you can start your own or participate in online networking like Facebook groups.
 Just because you work for yourself doesn’t mean you have to do everything alone!

 In business, what you DON’T do is just as important as what you do.
 Knowing your ideal client and the type of person you enjoy working with can make a huge difference in the success of your business and your sanity.
 Turning down work is scary but saying no to something that isn’t a good fit (or you just dislike) gives you the time and energy to do the things you love!